nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 `details`.
 Thus, `PlanList#listPlanDetails(userArgument, ui)` will be called to display all the workouts in the plan which user specified.

-<span class="box info">:memo: To improve the diagram's readability, logging-related and input-checking method calls,
+<span class="box info">:memo: To improve the diagram's readability, logging-related, input-checking method calls,
 and exception throws in `PlanList#listPlanDetails()` have been omitted.</span>

 **(Before Step 3)** Methods from the `String` and `Integer` classes are called to parse the